TinaHeiligers/senior-enrichment/README.md

   * can navigate to view that student's **Single Campus** from **Single Student**

 - Views: as a user I...
+//REACT
   * see a list of all campuses on the **Campuses** view
   * see a list of all students on the **Students** view
   * see details about a campus on the **Single Campus** view, including that campus's students
   * see details about a student on the **Single Student** view, including that student's campus

 - Actions: as a user I...
+//API ROUTES and actions that should be performed
+  * can create a campus: POST to '/campuses'
-  * can create a campus
+  * can edit a campus's info: PUT to '/campuses/:campusId' - campus info such as name
-  * can edit a campus's info, including adding/removing a student to/from that campus
+  * can edit a campus's student info: including adding/removing a student to/from that campus: PUT '/students/:studentId/' only passing in a campusId from campus goet the campus id, then to remove a student, find
   * can delete a campus
   * can create a student
   * can edit a student's info, including the campus that student is assigned to